Azenia obtusa

 Azenia obtusa, the obtuse yellow moth, is a moth of the family Noctuidae.
 The species was first described by Gottlieb August Wilhelm Herrich-Schäffer in 1854.
 It is found in North America from southern Ontario and New York to Florida and west to Texas and Missouri.

 The wingspan is 18–25 mm.
-Adults have light yellow forewings with three large violet-brown costal spots and usually two small ones.
-The hindwings are paler yellow with one to three slightly darker lines.
 They are on wing from June to August.

 The larvae feed on Ambrosia trifida.